Laddu-8948/Laddu-dewali/README.md

 # Laddu-dewali
-This is my first dewali project for git Repository
+This is my first dewali project in github